European Crime Prevention Network

 The activities of the European Crime Prevention Network can focus on changing, topical themes or crime trends.
 Organised crime, cybercrime and terrorism are the designated focus areas of the European Agenda on Security (2015−2020), as well as in the EUCPN.

 The European Crime Prevention Network consists of National Representatives and a Secretariat.
 The country holding the presidency of the Council of Europe acts as president of the Network, and the presidency changes every half year.
-In the second half of 2018, Austria held the presidency and after that, Romania.
-Finland will next act as president of the Network in teh second half of 2019.
+In the first half of 2019, Romania held the presidency and after that, Finland.

 The Meeting of National Representatives, that is, the Board Meeting, exercises decision-making power within the Network.
 A Board Meeting is held at least twice every year.
 The National Representative of a country is a person with crime prevention expertise.
 The National Representative of the presiding country acts as the president of the Board Meeting.
 National contact points are responsible for exchanging information on crime prevention between research institutes, National Representatives and the Secretariat of the Network.
 The task of the Secretariat is to provide administrative assistance and scientific data to the Network.
 Based in Belgium, the Secretariat produces its own publications at regular intervals on issues such as good practices in crime prevention.